Wemberly Worried Goes to College

 One of my kids’ favorite books when they were little was Wemberly Worried by Kevin Henkes about a little girl mouse who worried about everything, especially starting school.

 What if the teacher is mean?
 What if they make fun of my name?
 What if I have to cry?

 This time of year, I can relate to Wemberly’s worries as we enter March and the countdown to regular decision college acceptances or denials ticks down.
-I not only worry about my clients, but my daughters who is a college senior awaiting looking for a gap year job before she applies to medical school.
+I worry about my clients and their results:

 What if Johnny doesn’t get in after being deferred?
 What if Sally only gets into her safety school?
-What if my Peter’s parents are angry because he didn’t get into the school they thought he should?
+What if Peter’s parents are angry because he didn’t get into the school they thought he should?
 What would have happened if I didn’t encourage Jane to apply to her reach school ED instead of a more realistic one?
-What if my daughter doesn’t like any of the schools she gets into?
-(Which is a distinct possibility!)
+What if Sam doesn’t get enough financial aid to afford college?

 Then I take a deep breath and remember what Wemberly’s family told her.

 “You worry too much,” said her mother

 “When you worry, I worry,” said her father.

 “Worry, worry, worry,” said her grandmother.

 And they’re right.
 After working with students for the past fifteen years, I have seen that students end up where they are supposed to.
 Even if it may not feel like it when they get the final decisions.